Reading about ramraiders smashing through a wall to steal 5 cars from Evans Halshaw was an interesting case.

-A customer whose car was in for repairs found out that it had been used as a battering ram by thieves to facilitate the theft of 5 cars in a showroom.
+A customer whose car was in for repairs found out that it had been used by ramraiders as a battering ram to facilitate the theft of 5 cars in a showroom.
 Ironically, the car was ready to be collected days earlier but Evans Halshaw failed to let the customer know.

 The thieves used vehicles for ramraiding on the forecourt after being present for 3 hours.
 No alarms were triggered, and Evans Halshaw believes the security measures in place were sufficient to not hold them liable at all.